saxess-software/DataFactory-Knowledge-Center/Installation/Installation_Webcomponents.md

 ![ISAPI](images/WebComponents/3.PNG)

 ### Create a DOMAIN User "Domain\FactoryService" - a Standard User, NO Admin Rights anywhere
+(at the screenshot the domain is missing, we learnt it a bit later the hard way..)
 ![FactoryService](images/WebComponents/3b.PNG)

 Add this user to SQL Server